2 minute read

 • TripAdvisor GreenLeaders

-Taking on the environmental issue and choosing to tackle it by scrapping wasteful and unnecessary aspects of hospitality allows hoteliers to pave the path to a more stable future for their establishment and the world as a whole.
+Taking on the commitment to environmental issues and tackling them by scrapping wasteful and unnecessary aspects of the hospitality industry allows hoteliers to create a more stable future for their establishment and the world.

 Written by on